 The fascinating series reveals shocking truths about the ancient and medieval inhabitants of Europe and how extreme weather influenced the most critical battle in Irish history.

 In DNA Caillte a team of geneticists based at Trinity College Dublin look into the truth about ancient Europeans, from the hunter-gatherers who stalked and foraged in the wild, to the first farmers, who migrated from the Middle East.

-In this dynamic new science/history series, presenter of DNA Caillte Manchán Magan explores the fascinating scientific evidence that is giving a new perspective on our past.
+In this dynamic new science/history series, the presenter of DNA Caillte Manchán Magan explores the fascinating scientific evidence that is giving a new perspective on our past.

 Brought to you over three weeks, beginning Wednesday, September 2nd at 9:30 pm, Manchán travels around the country to visit archaeological sites, chats with historians and archaeologists, and ventures inside laboratories to watch scientists piece together the past using ancient bones and skulls.

 In Episode One, Bunús, he investigates the extraordinary new DNA evidence that reveals a dark secret in the heart of ancient Newgrange.

 In Episode Two, Rúin na hUaighe, he discovers how DNA and other scientific evidence suggest that people practised paganism for centuries after the coming of Christianity.

-And in Episode Three of DNA Caillte, In Aimsir Chogaidh, he explores extraordinary climate science to reveal how a volcanic eruption affected one of the most critical battles in Irish history, the Battle of Kinsale.
+In Episode Three of DNA Caillte, In Aimsir Chogaidh, explores extraordinary climate science to reveal how a volcanic eruption affected one of the most critical battles in Irish history, the Battle of Kinsale.

 Contributors include scientists Lara Cassidy and Dan Bradley of Trinity College Dublin; archaeologists Chris Read (IT Sligo), Martin Jones (Transport Infrastructure Ireland) and Eileen Murphy (Queen’s University Belfast); and historians James O’Neill and Francis Ludlow (Trinity College Dublin).